jakeloud/jakeloud/README.md

 ## Notes
 1. Jakeloud wouldn't scan nginx configs as there may be some other apps and services running on the server.
-It will only remove configs you implicitly as him to remove (when deleting an app).
+It will only remove configs you implicitly ask him to remove (when deleting an app).
 So it may be a good idea to review your `/etc/nginx/conf.d` folder to clean up configs in case system failure to remove one.